jyavenard/mozilla-icecream/README.md

 import the generated tar.gz into your mac and rename it as clang-5.0.0-x86_64.tar.gz, place it into ~/clang

-## Prepare your central tree
+## Prepare your central tree (for central 58 and earlier)

-You need to apply the following patch for now:
+If you want to compile central version 58 and earlier, you need to need to apply the following patches:

 ```
 diff --git a/media/ffvpx/ffvpxcommon.mozbuild b/media/ffvpx/ffvpxcommon.mozbuild
 index fdca987f49ef..4577d1440b9d 100644